urimandujano/flows-e2e-tests/README.rst

 E2E_TESTS_FLOWS_ENV
 ^^^^^^^^^^^^^^^^^^^
-purpose:
+- purpose

   Used to select the Flows environment to run tests against.
 This value is also sets the ``GLOBUS_SDK_ENVIRONMENT`` variable which allows the Automate SDK to function against the different environments.
 This environment variable must be set manually and will not be read from a .env file.

-values:
+- values

   - production
   - integration
   - sandbox
   - preview
   - staging
   - test

-default:
+- default

-    - production
+  production

 E2E_TESTS_GLOBUS_AUTH_CLIENT_ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-purpose:
+- purpose

   The Globus Auth client ID which will be used to run the tests.
 This client should be a confidential client capabable of consenting to scopes dynamically.
 Care should be taken to ensure that the client used for testing exists in the target test environment.
 Note that although you can set this as an environment variable or in a .env file, you usually want to use the client ID defined in the package's config.

-values:
+- values:

   - some uuid

-default:
+- default:

-    - environment specific client ID
+  environment specific client ID

 E2E_TESTS_GLOBUS_AUTH_CLIENT_SECRET
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-purpose:
+- purpose

   The Globus Auth client ID's secret which is used to authenticate requests.
 Be sure that the secret used for testing exists in the target test environment.

-values:
+- values

   - secret

-default:
+- default

-    - none
+  none

 .env file
 *********